pascal-canuel/hacdias.com/content/blog/your-imdb-profile-on-your-wordpress-website.markdown

-{
-  "author": "Henrique Dias",
-  "categories": [
-    "General"
-  ],
-  "color": "#9b8262",
-  "date": "2015-06-23T22:00:00",
+---
+author: Henrique Dias
+categories:
+- General
+color: '#9b8262'
+date: 2015-06-23T22:00:00
-  "description": "We created a new plugin.
+description: We created a new plugin.
 This time for IMDb.
-This WordPress plugin allows you to have a mini version of your IMDb profile on your website.", "image": "imdb-widget",
+This WordPress plugin allows you to have a mini version of your IMDb profile on your website.
-  "tags": [
-    "WordPress",
-    "Plugins",
-    "Development",
-    "PHP",
-    "IMDb"
-  ],
+image: imdb-widget
+tags:
+- WordPress
+- Plugins
+- Development
+- PHP
+- IMDb
-  "title": "Your IMDb Profile, on your WordPress website", "type": "post"
+title: Your IMDb Profile, on your WordPress website
-}
+type: post
+---

 A few months ago, [Luís Soares](http://luissoares.com/) and I created a [plugin for WordPress](/general/hackerrank-widget-for-wordpress/) entirely dedicated to [HackerRank](https://www.hackerrank.com/).
 The main functionality of that plugin is to show a mini version of your HackerRank profile on your website as a widget.